-- immigration consultants who are full members in good standing of the College of Immigration and Citizenship Consultants - lawyers who are members in good standing of the Law Society of BC or another Canadian Law Society, the Nova Scotia Barristers' Society, or the Chambre des notaires du Quebec.
+- Immigration consultants who are full members in good standing of the College of Immigration and Citizenship Consultants (CICC) - Lawyers who are members in good standing of the Law Society of BC or another Canadian Law Society, the Nova Scotia Barristers' Society, or the Chambre des notaires du Quebec

-In selecting a paid representative, applicants should confirm that their potential representative is in good standing with their professional organization.
+Before selecting an immigration consultant or lawyer, you should confirm that they are in good standing with their professional organization.

-Under the Act and Regulation, we may refuse to accept your application if the representative you have retained is not in good standing with their professional organization as indicated in Section 3(3)(b) of the Act and Section 4 of the Regulation.
+Under the Act and Regulation, we may refuse to accept your application if you use the services of an immigration consultant or lawyer who is not in good standing with their professional organization as indicated in Section 3(3)(b) of the Act and Section 4 of the Regulation.